D-Kamunya/scrapper/README.md

 - To scrap with job title and job location filters add `location=<job_location>` or/and `title=<job_title>`
 - N/B To use filter a location or title which is a string e.g `title=software engineering` use `+` to join the words i.e. use `title=software+engineering`

+## Automate movie downloads from tvshows4mobile.com
+- To download your favourite tv show activate environment `source .env` and run `make movie`
+- For more precise movie search enter series name by its name
+- Enter series season to download
+- Enter season episodes to download

 ## Starting the server
 - Ensure you are in the project directory on the same level with `manage.py` and the virtual environment is activated
 - Run the server `python manage.py runserver` or `make serve`